billrain/MainframeJCL/README.md

 ## Summary
 Library of Mainframe JCL mostly used by System Programmers -- But of course helpful for Dev and Ops as well!
+* You can subscribe to my repo or contribute your own JCL here
 * Play with caution if you have privileged access.
 * Refer to product manual for detail usage.
 * Author is NOT responsible for any outcome caused by this codes run on your systems.